ocaml-bench/sandmark/README.md

 ```
 In the above example strings : `16`, `2-15`, `2-15,16-21` are used to construct a json file containing a `paramwrapper` record with the value : `taskset --cpu-list 2-15 chrt -r 1` or `taskset --cpu-list 2-15,16-21 chrt -r 1`.
 This depends upon `params`, in the above example it happens on `16`.

 The command above generates a new `.json` file.
-In this example it's `run_config_macro.json`.
+In this example it is `run_config_macro.json`.

-There are limitations to it's flexibility and it currently only supports that single string.
 If no optional string is provided it defaults to
 ```bash
 PARAMWRAPPER="if params < 16 then paramwrapper = 2-15 else paramwrapper = 2-15,16-27"
 ```